 SendinBlue’s email automation function is essentially engineered to simplify the process of creating workflows for automating typical email sequences.

-Right off the bat, you’ll notice it comes with about 8 predefined templates for basic workflows – product purchase, website visit, page visit, abandoned carts, birthday message, welcome message, plus activity-based templates.
+Right off the bat, you’ll notice it comes with about 8 predefined templates for basic workflows – product purchase, website visit, page visit, abandoned carts (cart abandonment – great for Shopify integration and works with other Shopify apps), birthday message, welcome message, plus activity-based templates.

 Make no mistake though.
 These default workflows are not static.
 You can freely tweak them to redefine their rules for other tasks.
 The choice of yours.